B2B effective cases that are not B2Boring

 Business problem

-• The UK's Royal Mail produced half the CO2 per parcel versus competitors due to on-foot deliveries, but few knew about it
+The UK's Royal Mail produced half the CO2 per parcel versus competitors due to on-foot deliveries, but few businesses knew about it.
+So they needed to communicate this to decision-makers to increase adoption of their services.

 Reframed problem